sebastiandedeyne/phoenix_extra_generators/README.md

 end
 ```

+## Usage

-That's it!
-The additional mix commands are ready for use.
+Once the package is installed, the additional mix commands are ready for use.

+For additional documentation on the commands, use `mix help <command>` or browse the docs on [HexDocs](https://hexdocs.pm/phoenix_extra_generators).

 ## Changelog